dandevri/cod.es/freeCodeCamp/computer/notes.md

 Device > modem > router.
 Request response to a server (web server)

 CDN; Deliver content to the user as fast as possible.
 CDN's pay ISP for the faster route.
 Servers across the world.

+Routers connect all the devices in a local area.
+Each router only has to know it's own little network.
+The information that get sends are called packets.

+## Analog vs Digital
+Computer measures waves (this is called sampling) and turn them into numbers.

+## Source Code
+Text document that a programmer creates.
+The computer needs a way to interpreter that.
+* interpreter; browser interpret it
+* compiler; product is already compiled (on programmers end)

+All documentation and source code can be accessible.
+This is called open-source.

+## Console
+Display system messages; tool for debugging.

+## Variables
+-

+Dictionary attacks.